 The first step is to reduce fishing pressure, while ensuring that fishers can earn a living.
 The fishers are enthusiastic about conservation and ecotourism, and plan to form a Fishermen’s Ecotourism Co-op (FECOP).
 The co-op will help restore the marine ecosystem, with an emphasis on cultivating and planting 1,000 mangrove seedlings.
 FVP has already planted 1,500 mangroves in the project site, with a survival rate of 82 percent.
 They are also protecting naturally occurring mangroves on the lagoon’s reef barrier and Los Pinos Island.
 Fishermen will patrol the area and enforce restrictions.

-The group will also develop an alternative income stream from ecotourism.
+The group will also develop ecotourism.
 Fishers will learn how to be certified tourist guides, and will also get training in small business practices, rescue and first aid, and marine area enforcement.
 The Seacology grant will fund stand-up paddleboards, kayaks, snorkel and safety equipment; first aid kits; tour operator insurance; tourism permits; promotional consultation and materials; an e-marketing platform; and office equipment and supplies.